explodingdinosaurs/pixel3a_grapheneos_setup/README.md

 #### Proton Mail
 Installed using obtainium (github repo [here](https://github.com/ProtonMail/android-mail/releases)).

+#### Proton VPN
+Not 100% sure about this one yet.
+Trialling it for now.
+Installed using f-droid.

 ### Services
 #### Bank Australia
 Ensure Play Store and Play Services are installed as the Bank Australia app uses some of the security features from Play Services.
 Then install the Bank Australia app with Aurora.